nikolaAV/Modern-Cpp/stl/optional/README.md

 // use z, ...
 ```
-Hmm..It seems to look relatively more verbose that it can be.
+Hmm...
+It seems to look relatively more verbose that it can be.
-The code would have been more impressive if we had managed to compose or chain the required operations in one sequence with an error handling left out of scope consideration.
+The code would have been more expressive if we had managed to compose or chain the required operations in one sequence with an error handling left out of scope consideration.
-The code became slightly more complex to understand, and therefore to change.
 How do you like the following notation?
 __(query->person)and_then(person->address)and_then(address->zip_code)__
 Where __and_then__ is the usual function composition: evaluates the first function and then feeds its return value into the second function.